Undergraduate Catalog 2024-2025

 The pre-physical therapy program at Western Kentucky University is designed to prepare students for application to accredited programs in physical therapy.
 It is recommended that the student complete a baccalaureate degree while completing the pre-requisite requirements of the physical therapy schools to which they plan to apply.
 It should be noted that all physical therapy schools have adopted a Doctorate/Ph.D. level program, and as a result, a baccalaureate degree is required.
 Completion of the following prerequisites does not guarantee admission into a physical therapy school; it merely places the candidate into a competitive pool of applicants from which the successful candidates will be selected and interviewed.

-Application to the physical therapy schools at WKU, the University of Kentucky and Bellarmine University requires applicants to have earned a bachelor’s degree by the time they enter the program.
+Most physical therapy schools require applicants to have earned a bachelor’s degree by the time they enter the program.
 A grade of “C” or better is required in all prerequisite courses.
 Applicants must also show evidence of having completed at least 50 hours of physical therapy observation and/or volunteer experience at two or more health care facilities.
-The following suggestions and requirements must be completed by the time the successful applicant enters the professional program:

 PSY/PSYS 100Introduction to Psychology3